| AVOIDING THE TRIGGERS

 their discomfort verbally can give them a sense of control over

+the situation.
 Reading subtext & non-verbal messages in social interaction

 Children on the autism spectrum usually have trouble understanding non-verbal communication